ministryofjustice/opg-lpa/docs/runbooks/disaster_recovery/switching_to_dr.md

 3. **This process is an initial version**.
 As such will be subject to change based on potential optimisations, and upgrades to the DB infrastructure e.g. Aurora Serverless.

-4. **The Production and Preproduction DB instance type is deprecated**. the db.m3.medium instance type is being removed from use in april 2023, and is no longer available in selection of DB’s for eu-west-2. the DR region has been coded to upgrade to db.m5.large as this is the minimum available fro general purpose use.
+4. **The Production and Preproduction DB instance type is deprecated**. the db.m3.medium instance type is being removed from use in april 2023, and is no longer available in selection of DB’s for eu-west-2. the DR region has been coded to upgrade to db.m5.large as this is the minimum available for general purpose use.

 5. **The management account Elastic Container Registry (ECR) is not currently replicated fully**.
 It currently only replicates lambdas, since ECR containers are cross region accessible.
 If the ECR goes down in the primary we will need to:
-   1. Set up org infra to push containers to the alternative region.
+   1. Set up orginfra to push containers to the alternative region.
    2. Tweak the build scripts to push containers to the alternative region ECR in management account.
    3. This will be improved once decisions are made about replicating Container images to a secondary region.